nguyenkhois/build-environments/README.md

     * Splitting your code to smaller files by file types *.html, *.css, *.js -> Performance improvement
     * CSS, JS injected into your HTML template file.
 * Auto refresh whenever you make a change in your code.

-You can download [code-template-generator](https://www.npmjs.com/package/code-template-generator) that is a part of this project on npm.

 TIP!
 You should be carefully before you want update these packages which founded in package.json to newer versions.